denniemok/pango-lineage-to-who-label/README.md

 1. Download `mapping.core.csv`.
 2. Copy the data from the `.csv` file into a new worksheet in your Excel file containing the data to be mapped.
+3. Sort the copied data in ascending order with respect to the first column.
-3. Assuming the `mapping` worksheet contains the data from the `.csv`, and the `data` worksheet contains your data with the lineage column, apply the following formula in the `data` worksheet:
+4. Assuming the `mapping` worksheet contains the data from the `.csv`, and the `data` worksheet contains your data with the lineage column, apply the following formula in the `data` worksheet:
     ```
     =IF(ISNUMBER(SEARCH(INDEX(mapping!A:A, MATCH(C2, mapping!A:A, 1)), C2)), INDEX(mapping!B:B, MATCH(C2, mapping!A:A, 1)), "Unknown")
     ```